 Louise performed “Humiliation Piece” at our Hitparaden 2 festival.

 Pretty Ugly originally started its life as a YouTube experiment.
 After noticing a world-wide trend of teenage girls posting videos asking viewers to rate their looks, Louise created three fake teenage-alter egos and posted her own videos.
-Within a week these videos went viral, and so the experiment spiralled completely out of control. (full story here).
+Within a week these videos went viral, and the experiment spiralled out of control. (full story here, press articles in muiltiple languages here).
 At the same time as the videos were on YouTube they were presented as a video installation.
 Louise subsequently developed the research material into a full length performance about judging of bodies and beauty standards to be shown, among others, at our Live Art for Kids 3 festival.

 About the Artist